What Are the Top Ways for Tech Companies & Entrepreneurs to Move to Canada?

 Foreign tech companies applying for the ICT program must meet the following requirements:

-- Operational: foreign company must be operational and actively doing business for at least 12 months, which means regularly, systematically, and continuously providing goods and/or services in a foreign country.
+- Operational: a foreign company must be operational and actively doing business for at least 12 months, which means regularly, systematically, and continuously providing goods and/or services in a foreign country.

 - Strong Financials: The company must be able to commence business in Canada, compensate employees accordingly, and show proof of financial capability.

 - Business Plan: The company must disclose realistic plans with respect to the new operations in Canada.
-When transferring executives or managers, the company must demonstrate that it will be large enough to support executive or management function.
+When transferring executives or managers, the company must demonstrate that it will be large enough to support executive or management functions.